 That’s it, now you should have perfectly applied Paperlike.

 How it feels

-Opening up Notability app and trying out writing on it for the first time – felt different and it was making this weird squeaky noise.
+Opening up the Notability app and trying out writing on it for the first time – felt different and it was making this weird squeaky noise.
 If this happens to you – don’t worry.
 It goes away.
-When you’re drawing and taking notes only your iPad there wasn’t really any sounds, just sounds like your tapping on a glass, it changes a lot when you apply the Paperlike.
-It doesn’t feel like paper but definitely sounds like writing on a paper.
+When you’re drawing and taking notes only on your iPad there weren’t really any sounds, just sounds like your tapping on a glass, it changes a lot when you apply the Paperlike.
+It doesn’t feel like paper but definitely sounds like writing on paper.